 Skip to content

 The Family and Consumer Studies Department is dedicated to understanding and enhancing the well-being of individuals as well as the families and communities in which they live.
-In the Family, Community and Human Development (FCHD) undergraduate major, we examine how social, economic, political, and physical environments affect families and the development of the individuals within those families.
+In the Human Development and Family Studies (HDFS) undergraduate major and minor, we examine how social, economic, political, and physical environments affect families and the development of the individuals within those families.

 Our core courses provide a foundation of knowledge for students to spring from into their electives, where they can choose to focus on a theme or study a variety of different topics.
-Lawyer to law maker, pre-med to pre-school, financial expert to family advocate, the Family, Community, and Human Development major can help you land a career that you love.
+Lawyer to law maker, pre-med to pre-school, financial expert to family advocate, the HDFS major can help you land a career that you love.

 The Family and Consumer Studies Department has been offering online classes for more than a decade, improving and upgrading along the way to ensure a fantastic student experience.
 Whether you are planning to complete your degree fully online or in a combination of in-person and online courses, we can create a graduation plan that fits your needs!